 Combine the best of Japanese and Korean cuisines with this kimchi donburi recipe.
 This recipe features stir-fried spicy and crunchy pickled kimchi cabbage (one of Korea’s national dishes) and pork, served on a bed of hot Japanese rice in a donburi bowl for an easy one-bowl meal.
 Perfect for serving for lunch or as a light dinner.

 First start by preparing your rice.
 If you’re just using plain rice for your donburi, you can follow our guides for cooking white rice or brown rice, if you’re being extra healthy.
 To make shirataki rice, see steps 2 and 3.

 Optional: To make shirataki rice, rinse the noodles well and pat dry.
 Using scissors, cut the shirataki into roughly 0.5cm pieces.

 Gently warm a frying pan and lightly heat the shirataki for a minute.
-Mix the shirataki with the rice and cook as you would normally.
+Mix the shirataki with the freshly cooked rice.

 Next, chop your kimchi and your lettuce into bite sized pieces.
 Again, the kimchi may be easier to cut with a pair of kitchen scissors.